Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

 generating the landing page controller.
 So let's try to see if this actually worked and refresh our web page.

+### The first migration

 ![Migration error](images/rails-migration-error.png)

 Seems that we have stumble into error.
-But no biggie, Rails actually tells you what is wrong quite literaly - *Migrations are pending.
-To resolve this issue, run bin/rails db:migrate RAILS_ENV=development*.
+But no biggie, Rails actually tells you what is wrong quite literaly - `Migrations are pending.
+To resolve this issue, run bin/rails db:migrate RAILS_ENV=development`.
 This means that we changed how our data models look in our Rails application but haven't changed that in our database.
 To avoid writing querries, Rails generated a migration script for us and we can just run what we were told.
 In this case, migration will create a new